 Beyond the statutory requirements placed on managing companies and the recommendations of the German Corporate Governance Code, we have developed a mission statement by the name of "YOUNITED" for our Group.
 In this process, employees from all Group companies across all hierarchical levels defined a shared system of values, among other things.
 This system includes values such as reliability, fairness and sustainability.
-You will find our mission statement on our website at www.salzgitter-ag.com/en/company/mission-statement-younited.html.
+You will find our mission statement on our website at https://www.salzgitter-ag.com/en/company/mission-statement-younited.html.

 Moreover, the Executive Board has defined a set of clear rules regulating conduct for all the Group’s employees in the form of a Code of Conduct that they are to follow in carrying out their activities.
 This Code of Conduct also includes compliance with the law, commitment to fair competition and the rejection of corruption of any kind.
 In addition, these rules enable the trustful cooperation of the employees among themselves and honest dealings with one another and with business partners.
-The Code of Conduct can also be accessed on our website at www.salzgitter-ag.com/en/corporate-responsibility/management-values/compliance.html.
+The Code of Conduct can also be accessed on our website at https://www.salzgitter-ag.com/en/corporate-social-responsibility.html.

 The Executive Board manages the company under its own responsibility in accordance with the German Stock Corporation Act.
 It determines the strategic direction and the future development of the company together with the Supervisory Board.
 In carrying out these activities, the Executive Board is bound by the interests of the company.
 It strives to achieve the highest possible return on capital employed within the scope of the corporate purpose.
 The Supervisory Board has determined that certain business transactions may only be carried out with Supervisory Board approval.

 The Executive Board currently comprises three members consisting of the Chief Executive Officer, the Chief Financial Officer and the Chief Personnel Officer.
 The Supervisory Board has assigned each Executive Board member a portfolio of responsibilities for specific organization units and has specified the decisions for which all Executive Board members are jointly responsible.
-The management of the five business units is the joint responsibility of all the members.
+The management of the four business units is the joint responsibility of all the members.
 A Group Management Board is at hand to assist them.
-Members of this board are the three Executive Board members and one manager from each of the five business units who coordinates the activities of his respective business unit (business unit manager).
+Members of this board are the three Executive Board members and generally one manager from each of the four business units who coordinates the activities of his respective business unit (business unit manager).